 Facebook uses “m.me” links dedicated to each business page (and hence messenger) accounts.

-The format of the link is http://m.me/
+The format of the link is http://m.me/, where PAGE_NAME is the handle your business page.

 So, if your business is “thenameofyourbusiness”, your special and dedicated link to your messenger is https://m.me/thenameofyourbusiness/